Fort Phil Kearny

 Lt.
 Colonel Henry W. Wessells arrived at Fort Phil Kearny on Jan.
 16 and relieved Carrington of command.
 The relief column from Fort Laramie joined Wessells at Fort Reno and traveled on to Fort Phil Kearny.
 They had a difficult time, moving in temperatures registering 25 below zero and through snow now badly drifted.
 The ride that had taken Portugee Phillips four days, took Gordon and Wessells sixteen.
 In the meantime, Indian accounts tell of a hunkering down and struggling to keep themselves and their families fed, in one of the worst winters any had ever experienced.

 When Gordon and Wessells arrived at Phil Kearny and found the fort in dire circumstances, they tried to return the fort’s animals to Fort Laramie, but most of the cavalry horses and over 40 mules perished on the way.
 Their bones littered the trail for years after.
 The fate of Fort C.F.
 Smith was not known, because there had been no communication with the post since before the Fetterman Fight.
-It was discovered the next spring that the men at C.F.
+It was discovered later that the men at C.F.
 Smith had done pretty well, subsisting on a good supply of potatoes and onions laid by from the Bozeman, Montana area that fall.

 Colonel Carrington's trip in January from Fort Phil Kearny with sixty men, his wife and children, the widowed and pregnant Frances Grummond, and the body of Lt.
 Grummond, was a story of great heartache and hardship.
 Most of the time the temperature hovered around 13 below zero.
 With snow and heavy winds, more than half of the men were frost-bitten, two of them requiring amputations when they finally arrived at Fort Reno.
 When they reached Fort Caspar, they found the headquarters of the 18th Regiment had been again changed, this time to Fort McPherson, Nebraska At Fort Phil Kearny, the command of Colonel Wessells and later Colonel Jonathan Smith (who relieved Wessells in early July 1867) was a new era.
 While Carrington's efforts had gone into building the fort, Wessells began almost immediately to train the troops for combat.